-Choose domain name for your website
+Choose a domain name for your website

-A website name selection process is usually careful and loudly discussable as it will contribute significantly to your online success in future.
+A website name selection process is usually careful and loudly discussable as it will contribute significantly to your online success in the future.
 The domain name helps you to build credibility, depict your professionalism, and even define your location if necessary.

 Ideally, your first part of your domain name should contain your company’s name.